rune/rune/docs/docs/api-reference.md

 ### `landscape?: boolean` {#landscape-boolean}

 Setting `landscape` to true will make your game appear in landscape orientation.
-A game can only be in portrait or landscape mode at one time.
+A game can only be in portrait or landscape mode.

 ### `Rune.invalidAction()` {#runeinvalidaction}